15 Cute Valentine's Day Date Ideas that Don't Require Leaving the House

-Real talk: Valentine’s Day is expensive.
-Flowers, chocolates, and the perfect gift are costly as it is, but then you have Valentine’s Day dinner, which is a whole other expense to consider.
-We’re not saying there’s anything wrong with doing Valentine’s Day to the nines; it’s fun to go out and celebrate your love with your sweetie.
-But for some couples, it’s too costly.
-If you want to have a special V-Day but don’t want to break the bank, look no further than these creative at-home date ideas.
+Real talk: Valentine's Day can be expensive.
+Flowers, chocolates, and the perfect gift are costly as it is, but then when you add in a multi-course prix fixe Valentine's Day dinner, the whole thing can get seriously pricey fast.
+We're not saying there's anything wrong with doing Valentine's Day to the nines; it's fun to go all out and celebrate your love with your sweetie.
+But really, there's no need to break the bank.
+Especially this year, when so many couples have spent more time together than ever due to the coronavirus pandemic, plenty of people have a clearer idea of what really matters this holiday: spending quality time with your significant other.

 Does your sweetie love stuffed peppers?
 Do you crave crème brulee?
 Trade recipes.
 There's something special about working together to create a meal you'll both enjoy.
 When your Valentine's Day dinner is cooked with love, it tastes even better than a five-star sirloin steak.